Acquire Advertising Terms & Conditions

 The positioning or placing of any Material online is at our discretion except where specifically agreed in writing.

 The Customer must tell us as soon as possible if there is an error or omission in any Material supplied to us.

-Each Contract will outline projected advertising impressions, clicks, views and possibly conversions.
+Each Contract will outline projected advertising impressions, clicks and possibly conversions.
 Whilst we will do everything possible to achieve these projected metrics, we are not bound to a guarantee to deliver these projected metrics.
-In the event we reasonably believe that any campaign is underperforming, we may, in our discretion, change the placement of material from that specified in the Contract provided that it is placed on websites that will optimise the Campaign’s performance in relation to projected metrics.
+In the event we reasonably believe that any campaign is underperforming, we may in our discretion, change the placement of material from that specified in the Contract provided that it is placed on websites that will optimise the Campaign's performance in relation to projected metrics.

-If a Campaign is paused for any reason, unless specifically advised otherwise by the Customer, once the pause requirement is lifted, the remaining Campaign monies will be reinvested and amortised evenly across the agreed time left to the end of the Campaign period as instructed in the Contract (or extended by agreement).
+If a Campaign is paused for any reason, unless specifically advised otherwise by the Customer, once the pause requirement is lifted, the remaining Campaign monies will be reinvested and amortised evenly across the agreed time left to the end of the Campaign period as instructed in the Contract.